logo_ua

 3. Electric thrusters utilizing metal plasma

-Автори: Spirin Ye.
-V., Nadtoka V. M.
+Spirin Ye.
+V. ORCID, Nadtoka V. M. ORCID

-Organization: Yangel Yuzhnoye State Design Office, Dnipro, Ukraine
+Yangel Yuzhnoye State Design Office

 Page: Kosm. teh.
 Raket. vooruž.
 2025 (2); 24-34